 Connecting Waldo County communities through trails to celebrate our heritage of natural and working landscapes.

 The Waldo County Trails Coalition (WCTC) is a collaborative project of nine Waldo County organizations working to create a year-round recreational footpath stretching from Unity to Belfast.
-The Coalition envisions the trail as a way to help protect and appreciate our natural environment, support our working landscape, and connect and strengthen communities.
+The Coalition envisions the trail as a way to raise environmental awareness, support our working landscape, and connect and strengthen communities.

 The Coalition’s objectives are to support community wellness by creating more opportunities for outdoor recreation, environmental education, nature observation, and to deepen our sense of place.
 The Coalition also desires to support economic opportunity for farms, B & Bs, and area businesses through tourism.